laurenlolak/Product-Management-Work/README.md

      style="float: left; margin-right: 0.5px;" />

 # Kanban Board
-<b>Scopo Digital Solutions - Kanban Board</b>

-A kanban board is an Agile project management tool designed to help visualize work, prioritize tasks, limit work-in-progress, and maximize efficiency (or flow).
+A Kanban board is an Agile project management tool designed to help visualize work, prioritize tasks, limit work-in-progress, and maximize efficiency (or flow).
 Kanban boards use cards, columns, and continuous improvement to help our team commit to the right amount of work, and get it done!

 <img src="Scopo Trello SNIP.jpg"
      alt="Scopo Digital Kanban Board.jpg"
      style="float: left; margin-right: 10px;" />

-# Instagram & Facebook - Thanksgiving Marketing Campaign
+# Instagram & Facebook Revamp - Thanksgiving Marketing Campaign

 This Thanksgiving Campaign was for a Scopo client, Café and Caterer Tastefully Yours by Jeff.

-<b>SMART Goal:</b> During October 2nd to October 8th, we will run an Instagram Thanksgiving Campaign with 9 posts that will increase followers by 1-2% and interest in the Thanksgiving Meal Packages by 3-5%.
+During October 2nd to October 8th, we ran an Instagram Thanksgiving Campaign with 9 posts, with the goal of increasing followers by 1-2%, and interest in the Thanksgiving Meal Packages by 3-5%.

 <UL><LI><a href="https://www.instagram.com/tastefullyyoursbyjeff/">Tastefully Yours by Jeff Instagram</a>
 </UL>